Initiative for Bicycle and Pedestrian Innovation: Education and Training

 Through our long-standing program, the Initiative for Bicycle and Pedestrian Innovation (IBPI), we convene Portland's leading experts to teach multi-day workshops for active transportation professionals looking to hit the ground running (or cycling!) as they design multimodal options in their communities.
 We've been teaching these essential design skills for over a decade now, and have tutored over 550 professionals, from 34 states and 5 countries with many success stories.

-These intensive, immersive learning opportunities serve as a valuable source of knowledge, connections, and inspiration to each cohort, so let us know if you’d like to be notified about our 2019 IBPI workshops and study abroad program.
+These intensive, immersive learning opportunities serve as a valuable source of knowledge, connections, and inspiration to each cohort.
 Email us at firstname.lastname@example.org for questions.

 2019 CALENDAR OF WORKSHOPS